Espressive/esp-fe-test/README.md

 ### `yarn dev`

-Runs both `yarn data` and `yarn start` to start the API and development servers.
-You should not need to run any of the other scripts below for this test.
+Runs `yarn data` and `yarn start` at the same time to start the API and development servers. *You should not need to run any of the other scripts below for this test.*

 ### `yarn start`